Megapixel99/stats-tracker/README.md

 `bytes.sent(data)`:

-The `data` argument the function takes is assumed to be `utf8` and will be converted into a String, then a Buffer so the number of bytes can be sent to the dashboard.
+The `data` argument the function takes needs to be a number and is assumed to be the number of bytes sent.

 `bytes.received(data)`:

+The `data` argument the function takes needs to be a number and is assumed to be the number of bytes received.

+`data.sent(data)`:

+The `data` argument the function takes is assumed to be raw data and thus will be serialized and converted to bytes.

+`data.received(data)`:

-The `data` argument the function takes is assumed to be `utf8` and will be converted into a String, then a Buffer so the number of bytes can be sent to the dashboard.
+The `data` argument the function takes is assumed to be raw data and thus will be serialized and converted to bytes.

 `database.read(data)`: